-A comfortable single-storey, timber-clad, period detached barn conversion, one of two on site and situated within the grounds of the owner's thatched cottage, in the picturesque Wiltshire village of Urchfont, just five miles from Devizes.
+A comfortable single-storey, timber-clad detached barn conversion, one of two on site, and situated in the picturesque Wiltshire village of Urchfont, five miles from Devizes.

-This cosy Urchfont cottage provides couples with a superb romantic retreat.
+This cosy cottage provides couples with a superb romantic retreat.

-The characterful open plan living area at this Wiltshire cottage boasts a wealth of exposed beams with a charming sitting and dining area leading into a small, but well-equipped kitchen.
+The characterful open-plan living area boasts a wealth of exposed beams with a charming sitting and dining area leading into a small yet well-equipped kitchen.

-The beamed double bedroom is off the living area and completing the accommodation at this Urchfont cottage is a shower room.
+The beamed double bedroom is off the living area and completing the accommodation is a shower room.

-To the rear of this Urchfont cottage there is a private patio with a shared lawned area beyond, a perfect place to relax whilst planning the day's adventures.
+To the rear there is a private patio with a shared lawned area beyond, a perfect place to relax whilst planning the day's adventures.

 Take the short stroll from this Wiltshire holiday home around the village where you can feed the ducks on the pond, shop in the friendly community store or sample real ale in the pub.